ibhagwan/fzf-lua/README.md

 I missed your name feel free to contact me and I'll add it below:

 - [@vijaymarupudi](https://github.com/vijaymarupudi/) for his wonderful
-  [nvim-fzf](https://github.com/vijaymarupudi/nvim-fzf) plugin which is in the core of this plugin
+  [nvim-fzf](https://github.com/vijaymarupudi/nvim-fzf) plugin which is at the core of this plugin
 - [@tjdevries](https://github.com/tjdevries/) for too many great things to list here and for borrowing some of his